dgfitch/dittohead/README.md

 ## For data collectors

-### How to upload new files
+### How to upload new data files

 1. Launch dittohead.
-2. Select your study on the left.
+2. Select your preset in the list on the left.
 A preview of what files will be sent will display.
 3. A list of recent users will be filled in and you can select yourself or type in your account name.
 (This is your BI account.)
 4. Enter your password.
-5. Click copy.
+5. Click **Copy**.

 ### How to hook up a new study

 1. Launch dittohead.
-2. Click **Add Study**.
+2. Click **Add Preset**.
+3. Fill in the preset name, so you and others can easily remember what this is.
-3. Fill in the study name.
+4. Fill in the study name.
+This is the abbreviation as you see it on the `study` drive.
+5. Fill in the subdirectory.
+This is the directory inside `raw-data` where your files will end up.
+For example, you may want to store them in `eprime` or `biopac`.
-4. Click Browse by the local directory and choose where the local data files for this study are collected.
+6. Click **Browse** by the local directory and choose where the local data files for this study are collected.
-5. Fill in the remote location.
-(Usually, /study/{NAME}/raw-data ?)
-6. Hit OK.
+7. Hit OK.
 You are now ready to upload data!

-### To change file locations for a study
+### To change file locations for a preset

 1. Launch dittohead.
-2. Select the study you want to edit
+2. Select the preset you want to edit
-2. Click **Edit Study**
+2. Click **Edit Preset**

 ### Advanced editing

-The metadata for studies is stored locally in `studies.yaml` and can be edited directly there if needed.
+The metadata for the presets is stored locally in `presets.yaml` and can be edited directly there if needed.

 ## For study runners